 The midfielder in question is Cesc Fabregas.
 The Arsenal captain is desperate to return to the club where he began his career, but he will not come cheap.
-Barca are willing to pay €35m for their former youth player, but that amount remains some way below the Gunners’ valuation.
-Guardiola has pondered a player-plus-cash deal for the midfielder who idolised him as a youngster, but is loth to part company with the talented Thiago Alcantara, and Arsenal do not seem convinced by this option either.
+Barca are willing to pay €35m for its former youth player, but that amount remains some way below the Gunners’ valuation.
+Guardiola has pondered a player-plus-cash deal for the midfielder who idolized him as a youngster, but is loth to part company with the talented Thiago Alcantara, and Arsenal do not seem convinced by this option either.

 |BUYING BIG | Barca's expensive summer targets

 Another target, Udinese forward Alexis Sanchez, would cost a reported €30m.
-Barca have offered €25 million, but the Italians want €27m plus Bojan Krkic.
+Barca has offered €25 million, but the Italians want €27m plus Bojan Krkic.
 The young Catalan striker is one of the few marketable assets Guardiola would be willing to part with, and his sale would help this deal come to fruition, but the player is unconvinced by the move and that could create another stumbling block for Barcelona.

 Ideally, Guardiola would like to bring in Villarreal striker Giuseppe Rossi as well, but the Italy striker is also valued at €35m and if all three were to join the Champions League winners, that would mean an outlay of €100m – and Barca don’t have that kind of money.

 Full-back Jose Angel is a cheaper target.
 The Sporting Gijon defender is likely to cost around €4.5m and that money could be raised by the sale of Maxwell, who has failed to convince Guardiola and could be in line for a return to Serie A.